COMBINE-lab/usefulaf/README.md

-         -s, --spliced OPTIONAL path to FASTA file with extra spliced sequence to add to the index -u, --unspliced OPTIONAL path to FASTA file with extra unspliced sequence to add to the index -d, --dedup FLAG OPTIONAL deduplicate identical sequences inside the R script when building the splici reference -t, --threads OPTIONAL number of threads to use when running [default: min(16, num cores)] -h, --help display this help message
+         -s, --spliced OPTIONAL path to FASTA file with extra spliced sequence to add to the index -u, --unspliced OPTIONAL path to FASTA file with extra unspliced sequence to add to the index -d, --dedup FLAG OPTIONAL deduplicate identical sequences inside the R script when building the splici reference -e, --dense FLAG OPTIONAL if this flag is passed, build the dense rather than sparse index for mapping -t, --threads OPTIONAL number of threads to use when running [default: min(16, num cores)] -h, --help display this help message
   ```